KennethJAllen/ygo-small-world/README.md

 ```
 ### Install Dependencies with Poetry:

-*   Install Poetry from Poetry if not already installed.
+*   Install Poetry if not already installed.
 *   Run the following command in the project directory:

 ```